maki-nage/makinage/docs/configuration.rst

 * encoder: [module, optional] The encoder used for kafka records. default: "makinage.encoding.string"
 * partition_selector: [function, optional]. default: int(random.random() * 1000)
 * start_from: [string, optional].
 Defines how records are consumed on service reload. possible values are [end|beginning|last]. default: "end"
+* timestamp_mapper: [function] The mapper used to extract the timestamp value from incoming records.
+* merge_lookup_depth: [integer] The depth used to order the reads on the topics partitions (in number of items).
+Default: 1.

 operators (object)
 ------------------